RedBeardLab/zeeSQL-doc/docs/references.md

    2) (integer) 4
 ```

-In the example we create a database, we create a table, and then we pushed few rows nto the table.
+In the example we create a database, we create a table, and then we pushed few rows into the table.

 We then create another database, but this time we didn't create the table, neither pushed any row.